grafana/tempo/docs/sources/tempo/traceql/_index.md

 { span.db.system =~ "postgresql|mysql" }
 ```

-You can query for an exception in your span event
+You can query for an exception in your span event:
 ```
-{ event.exception.message =~ "something went wrong" }
+{ event.exception.message =~ ".*something went wrong.*" }
 ```

 ### Unscoped attribute fields